webgme/webgme/README.md

 # Program usage

-All runnable javascript programs are stored in the bin directory, you should start them with node, e.g. `node bin/combined_server.js`.
+All runnable javascript programs are stored in the bin directory, you should start them with node, e.g. `node bin/eServer.js`.
 Each script supports the `-help` command line parameter which will list all possible parameters.

-* combined_server: starts the webgme storage server and the http server which serves the client application.
+* eServer: it start a webserver which open a data connection towards the configured mongoDb and functions as a webgme server as well.
-* getconfig: creates a `config.js` local configuration file which can be used to overwrite the default configuration values in the `getconfig.js`
+* getconfig: creates a `config.js` local configuration file which can be used to overwrite the default configuration values in the `getconfig.js` (all command uses these configurations)
 * parse_xme: parses a gme classic xme file and inports it into a webgme database.
 * database_info: prints out the projects and branches stored on the given database.
+* serialize_to_xml: creates a classic gme xme file from the given webgme project

 # Library usage